 - However, in the wild, the young ones are usually born during the dry seasons.

-- A female giraffe standing up when she gives birth.
+- A female giraffe stands up when she gives birth.

 - The mother helps the newborn to stand up and then grooms him.